-Pond No. 3 on the northeast side of the RWL was observed to be functioning satisfactorily for treatment but poor conditions were observed regarding overall containment in the clarifying portion of the pond.
-Within the primary treatment pond there was significant sediment accumulation and vegetation observed within the central portion and along multiple embankments as indicated in Photographs 40 and 41, having increased from observations in the 2020 inspection.
+Within the primary treatment pond there was significant sediment accumulation and vegetation observed within the central portion and along multiple embankments as indicated in Photographs 40 and 41, having increased from observations in the 2021 inspection.
 This is based on observation that the solids level appeared to be just below the operating water level in several locations.
-Hydrogen peroxide was observed being added at the leachate inflow point to this pond resulting in elemental sulphur and white colored solids accumulating at the pond (Photograph 41).
-A small number of minor holes and tears were noted above the operating level of the main pond.
+Mr. Colin McKean, the Landfill Process Owner at Gavin Power, indicated that sediment from Pond No. 3 will be cleaned out in 2023.
+A small number of minor holes and tears were noted above the operating level of the sedimentation pond.

-Within the clarifying pond, numerous holes and tears were identified in the geomembrane during the inspection with some exhibiting vegetative growth from beneath.
+Within the clarifying pond, multiple holes and tears were identified in the geomembrane during the inspection with some exhibiting vegetative growth from beneath.
 Surficial layers of a protective PVC geomembrane were also suggesting significant levels of deterioration such as material stiffness due to UV exposure over time and rips/tears.
-This surficial PVC geomembrane was installed at some time in the past for ultraviolet protection over the primary geomembrane in the Pond No. 3 clarifying pond (Photograph 42, 43 and 44), and therefore is deemed to be a sacrificial layer.
+This surficial PVC geomembrane was previously installed for ultraviolet protection over the primary geomembrane in the Pond No. 3 clarifying pond (Photograph 44), and therefore is deemed to be a sacrificial layer.
 The tears and holes identified in the liner within the clarifying pond were observed to be above the normal operating level.
-Repair of the visible damage to the primary treatment and clarifying pond geomembrane may be necessary during suitable weather in 2022 based on testing results.
-Water levels within this pond should be kept below visible defects such as small holes and tears in the geomembrane until repairs can be made.
+Repair of the visible damage to the primary treatment and clarifying pond geomembrane will be necessary during suitable weather in 2023.
+Water levels within this pond should be kept below visible defects such as the identified small holes and tears in the geomembrane until repairs can be made.

-The vertical flow wetlands for Pond No. 3/Pond No. 5 were undergoing maintenance during the inspection.
-The northernmost wetland cell was being used for treatment while the southernmost cell was being excavated and filter media being replaced (Photograph 48).
-The overall discharge was observed to be functioning properly as evidenced by no observable discoloration, scour, or outlet instability below the permitted outfall (Photograph 47).
+The vertical flow wetlands for Pond No. 3/Pond No. 5 were observed to be functioning properly as evidenced by no observable discoloration, scour, or outlet instability below the permitted Outfall 009 (Photographs 47 and 48).